 The small town of Vulturu in the shadows of the Transylvanian Mountains suits her need for discretion, as no questions are ever asked about her activities as a ghost hunter and her curious aspiration to become a Zombie Master.
 The eccentric old lady is in constant search of true love, but obviously it’s not in the graveyards she’ll find happiness.

 Tara has a beautiful, headstrong grown-up daughter, Shasta.
 Mother and daughter never got along well, and as soon as decency allowed (or did something else happen?), Tara got Shasta a new broom and literally kicked her out!

 ‘Good riddance, I’m better off without her…’ she grumbled for prying ears to hear and closed the door to her heart, I mean home.
-If you ask the old lady about the whereabouts of her daughter, she’ll probably answer that last she heard of Shasta, she lived in Twinbrook, or Bridgeport… or was it Aurora Skies?
+If you ask the old lady about the whereabouts of her daughter, she’ll probably answer that last she heard of Shasta, she lived in Chugcreek, or Bridgeport… or was it Stadarfell?
 Whatever…

 She spends most daylight hours, and probably even the night hours, making elixirs in the attic.
 Her potions are the best money can buy.
 It’s a pity the townsfolk are too afraid to come knocking on her door to acquire some!

 As every respectable witch, she’s never to be seen without her hat and she has always got her Applewood wand hidden in the pleats of her long sweeping skirt.
 Being a Grey witch, her magic is neither dark nor white, but a balanced mixture in between.
 Her most powerful magic spell is the protection spell she uses when the moon is full.